RTE Gujarat FAQ

 18. Can I apply again in standard 1 under RTE after completing standard 1?

-No, the RTE Act provides admission for children who have not yet completed their education at the age of 6.
+No, the RTE Act provides admission for children who have not yet completed their education at 6.
 If your child has already completed standard 1, they are not eligible to reapply for the same grade under the RTE program.

-19. Is there any kind of fee to be paid after getting admission under RTE?
+19. Is there any fee to be paid after admission under RTE?

 Admission under RTE is meant to be free of cost.
-However, some incidental charges like uniform fees or activity fees might be applicable.
-It is important to check with the school to understand any additional fees that might apply.
+However, some incidental charges like uniform or activity fees might apply.
+It is essential to check with the school to understand any additional fees that might apply.

-20. When will the income proof be required to apply in RTE?
+20. When will proof of income be required to apply for RTE?

-Income proof is required during the application process for verification of eligibility under the economically weaker sections (EWS) category.
+Proof of income is required during the application process to verify eligibility under the economically weaker sections (EWS) category.
 The document needs to be submitted as part of the initial application.

 21. Who is included in the thinking and free caste?